BroadbandForum/obbaa/docs/overview/index.md

 The Southbound layer (SB) contains device adapters that support communication with the access devices in the network.
-These adapters may be device‑specific in that they provide a low-level interface to device hardware or accommodate vendor variations between devices.
+These adapters may be device specific in that they provide a low-level interface to device hardware or accommodate vendor variations between devices.
 Alternatively, they may be a generic device adapter designed to interface with devices from multiple vendors.
-In either case, the device adapter must comply with the SAI API which is the standards‑based interface between the BAA Core and the access devices.
+In either case, the device adapter must comply with the SAI API which is the standards based interface between the BAA Core and the access devices.
 This interface is specified via the required data models and procedures, which in turn govern the interworking between systems from different sources.
-Since communication with specific a Access Node relies on device adapter, the interface between the adapter and the Access Node is device‑specific and is not considered a point of interworking.
+Since communication with specific a Access Node relies on device adapter, the interface between the adapter and the Access Node is device specific and is not considered a point of interworking.
 Device adapters may use southbound protocol libraries provided as common resources, or they can embed their own protocols as needed.